 Extending aid to hard-to-reach areas

-Basmeh and ZeitoonehBasmeh and Zeitooneh was launched in 2012, in Lebanon to fill the gaps in humanitarian and livelihoods assistance provided to Syrian refugees, with a particular focus on women and children.
-Basmeh and Zeitooneh has since expanded to operate within Sanliurfa, Turkey, and Aleppo and Idlib, Syria.
+Basmeh and ZeitoonehBasmeh and Zeitooneh was launched in Lebanon in 2012, to fill the gaps in humanitarian and livelihoods assistance provided to Syrian refugees, with a particular focus on women and children.
+Registered in Lebanon and Turkey, Basmeh and Zeitonneh operates within Lebanon, southern Turkey, and northern Syria.
 Led by expatriate Syrian staff located in Turkey, Lebanon, and Jordan, this NGO has sound ties with the international humanitarian community.

 MAPSMulti Aid Programs (MAPS) was set-up in 2013 by a Syrian neurosurgeon and initially operated under the wings of several non-profit entities in Lebanon before securing its own NGO status in early 2015.
 MAPS has provided over 400,000 Syrian refugees in Bekaa Valley and Aarsal with non-formal education, health care, continuing education, community service, and relief items.
 The NGO has 220 Syrian staff working on its education programs.
-RPI is discussing future cooperation with the branch of MAPS that is registered in Bekaa, Lebanon.
-MAPS is also registered in Germany and receives funding from several other aid agencies.
+MAPS is registered in Lebanon, with a sister branch registered in Germany.